 - 1. Review and consider all information about Marion Technical College - 2.
-Complete your Free Application for Federal Student Aid (FAFSA) accurately and submit it on time.
+Complete your Free Application for Federal Student Aid (FAFSA) accurately, a timely submission is considered the best option.
 Errors can delay, and in some cases prevent you from receiving aid.
-Intentional misreporting of information on application forms for federal financial aid is a violation of the law and is considered a criminal offense subject to penalties under the

-U.S. Criminal Code, and subjects the additionally, regulations require that all cases of suspect fraud emanating from misrepresentation, be reported to the Office of the Inspector General.

-- 3. Submit a valid Student Aid Report (SAR) to your school by September 21, 2021, or your last day of attendance in the current award year, whichever comes first. - 4.
-Know all the deadlines for applying and renewing aid and meet them. - 5.
-Provide all supporting documentation, corrections, and/or new information upon the request of the financial aid office. - 6.
-Notify your school of any information that has changed since you applied. - 7.
-Read and understand all forms you are asked to sign (including FAFSA, Statement of Educational Purpose, Authorization for the school to use your Pell for expenses, etc.).
+Intentional misreporting of information on application forms for federal financial aid is a violation of the law and is considered a criminal offense subject to penalties under the U.S. Criminal Code, and subjects the additionally, regulations require that all cases of suspect fraud emanating from misrepresentation, be reported to the Office of the Inspector General. - 3.
+Submit a valid Student Aid Index (SAI) to your school - 4.
+Provide all supporting documentation, corrections, and/or new information upon the request of the financial aid office. - 5.
+Notify your school of any information that has changed since you applied. - 6.
+Read and understand all forms you are asked to sign (including FAFSA, Statement of Educational Purpose, Authorization for the school to use your Pell for expenses, etc.). - 7.
+Check regularly for communication from the financial aid office and respond to requests promptly.